-The best travel apps for Europe have practically eliminated the need for thick guide books and folders stuffed with printouts.
+The best travel apps for Europe have practically eliminated the need for thick guidebooks and folders stuffed with printouts.

+Everything from hotel recommendations to transportation options is conveniently available on your phone.
+This is a positive for a few reasons.
 Namely, you’ll blend in better if you’re not standing in the middle of Trafalgar Square or some other busy center trying to figure out north.

 And, you’re not taking up valuable vacation time folding maps and flipping through dog-eared pages trying to find that cute creperie your friend told you about.

 |Best for Loyalty Rewards||Marriott Bonvoy|

 |Best for Local Tours||GetYourGuide|

 - Best Travel Apps for Europe Accommodations